Background pattern

 Warnings and precautions

--Abnormal thoughts, feeling irritable, or reacting in an abnormally aggressive manner, or if you or your family and friends notice significant changes in mood or behavior.
+• Abnormal thoughts, feeling irritable, or reacting more aggressively than usual, or if you or your family and friends notice significant changes in your mood or behaviour.

 In rare cases, seizures may worsen or occur more frequently, mainly during the first month after starting treatment or increasing the dose.

-In a rare form of early-onset epilepsy (SCN8A mutation-associated epilepsy) that causes multiple types of seizures and loss of skills, you may notice that seizures persist or worsen during treatment.
+In a very rare form of early-onset epilepsy (epilepsy associated with SCN8A mutations) that causes multiple types of seizures and loss of skills, you may notice that seizures persist or worsen during treatment.

 If you experience any of these new symptoms while taking levetiracetam, see a doctor as soon as possible.